 This step applies to companies seeking to operate on the mainland.
 The MOA between you and the sponsor should stipulate the arrangement and the percentage ownership of all partners.
 An LSA is a citizen of the UAE who guides a foreign national during the licensing requirements and government-related matters at a fee that is payable annually.

 It is mandatory to have a registered physical office in Dubai for your business to be considered a legal entity.
 For a free zone company, the office must be within the zone, unlike for the mainland, where the office could be at any location within Dubai.
 It is advisable to conduct a spot check when seeking to register an office in a free zone since there are cost-effective free zones that offer some sought of relief to businesses.

 8. Final license approval

 Upon successful completion of the process, you will get your e-commerce permit within a period not exceeding seven days, depending on the issuing authority.
-However, note that if your business dwells on imports and exports, it is mandatory to register with a ports and customs authority who will issue you with an importer’s code to ease your operations.
+However, note that if your business dwells on imports and exports, it is mandatory to register with a ports and customs authority that will issue you with an importer’s code to ease your operations.
 The United Arab Emirates imposes a customs duty of 5%.
 Companies licensed by free zone authorities are not eligible for the import duty fee since they operate within the free zones.

-To conclude, consider to research on the limitations and benefits presented under each zone when applying for an e-commerce license in Dubai.
+To conclude, consider research on the limitations and benefits presented under each zone when applying for an e-commerce license in Dubai.
 Also, look for the pros and cons of the type of company you wish to be licensed.
 It is essential to be aware of the requirements and the steps involved to obtain a license, primarily legal terms.